UNDERSTANDING PROBIOTICS WHAT YOU NEED TO KNOW

 Dr. Tennant’s® Probiotic Formula includes:

-- Our Probiotic Formula provides key strains that are known to safely support optimum human health.
+- Our Probiotic Formula provides ELEVEN key strains that are known to safely support a balanced and healthy microbiome and optimum human health.

-- Highly effective, clinically proven prebiotics to help further ensure probiotic viability.
+- Our Probioitc Formula provides THREE highly effective, clinically proven prebiotics to help further ensure probiotic viability.
 The selected prebiotics help develop the hundreds of "good-bacteria" strains already present in the GI tract to help maintain a healthy microbiome balance.

 ADVANCED DELIVERY TECHNOLOGY

-Dr. Tennant’s® Probiotic Formula utilizes specialized delivery technology designed to keep probiotics alive and deliver them unharmed through stomach acid into the intestines, where they can colonize and provide health and wellness support.
+Dr. Tennant's® Probiotic Formula utilizes DRcaps®* (Delayed Release Capsules), a specialized delivery technology designed to keep probiotics safe from stomach acid and deliver them unharmed into the intestines, where they can colonize and provide gut health and overall health and wellness support.

-Capsugel® DRcaps™ is a special vegetarian capsule technology that is proven to protect capsule contents through harmful stomach acid.
+*@Capsugel® DRcaps™ is a special vegetarian capsule technology that is not only time delayed but is also clinically proven to protect capsule contents through harmful stomach acid.

 In a qualitative and quantitative study using scintigraphic imaging methods, it was possible to assess the gastrointestinal transit of the Capsugel® DRcaps™ capsules and their release based on the scintigraphic images.